Promi Big Brother season 10

 Promi Big Brother 2022, also known as Promi Big Brother 10 and as the anniversary season, is the tenth season of the German reality television series Promi Big Brother.
 The show began airing on 18 November 2022 on Sat.1 and will end after 22 days on 7 December 2022.
-It is the tenth celebrity season and the eleventh season of Big Brother in total to air on Sat.1 to date.
+It is the tenth celebrity season and the eleventh season of the Big Brother franchise to air on Sat.1 to date.
 Jochen Schropp and Marlene Lufen both returned as hosts of the show.

 Production

 The tenth season uses a mock garage, an attic and a luxurious loft as sets.
 The garage and attic areas do not include an outdoor area, but a separate smoking area.
 Initial speculation that the tenth season could be about football turned out to be deliberate false reports for marketing purposes as part of the 2022 FIFA World Cup in Qatar, which was taking place at the same time.